Architecture Drift Detection: Keep Your Code Aligned with Design

 - Is drift getting better or worse over time?

-- Is the CI threshold preventing degradation?
+- Is the CI threshold holding the line, or is everyone lowering it?

 The Role of Drift Detection in AI-Assisted Development